Cafe-Soluble/okkgg/README.md

 ```bash
   cd Path/To/The/Project/Folder/
 ```
-You can verify if you are in the project folder by using both line commandes :
+You can verify if you are in the project folder by using both command lines:
 ```bash
   pwd
 ```